felicityogoke/HealthCare-Sentiment-Analysis/README.md

 a range of tools for classification, regression, and clustering.
 It was used for model selection and preprocessing.

- -keras - A high-level neural networks API written in Python.
+ - keras - A high-level neural networks API written in Python.
 It is built on top of TensorFlow and provides a range of tools for building and training deep learning models.
 In the code, it was used for building the neural network models.